 sharing of existing information and communication resources, it

 is hoped that other places across Canada will establish a Plant

-a Row Grow a Row campaign in their own Community.
+Grow Share a Row campaign in their own Community.

 will be encouraged to start their own campaigns, supported through

-Grow a Row website and the programs toll-free helpline:
+Grow Share a Row website and the programs toll-free helpline:

 The Compost Council of Canada funds research with the intention that industry funds be placed for maximum effect to the research project.
 As such, The Compost Council of Canada's policy is to fund research with zero overhead.